osoleole/nlp_mdj/NLP_main.md

 This is the question answering test of the new transformer model.
 It's trained on the publically available QuA dataset and isn't tuned for any particular task.
 Nevertheless, for some context-questions pairs it works amazingly good.
 To play with the model go to [Colab](https://colab.research.google.com/drive/1GjgtpQVXLI7bA2OM5zndkZNgNrLNbZp-#scrollTo=JRm8XSAQ31Cn)

+Here are some copy-pasted test results from the Colab.
+The context-questions pairs were choosen by me from the Wiki by chance just to be interesting and reasonably hard.

+##### In the output logs
+* answer - the answer text
+* start - starting position of the probable answer text in the context
+* end - ending position of the probable answer in the context
+* score - the confidence level of the answer

 There are **transformer** based tools that allow to find answers in the given context.
 Let's make some experiments.
 We need a newest **transformer==2.3.0**